ashwanisanuraj/Shinyuu---Social-Media-App/README.md

-# Shinyuu - Social Networking App
+# Shinyuu - Social Media App

 Shinyuu is a social media app designed to connect users with their closest friends and family members in a private and secure environment.
 This app allows user to post their photos online with their friends.